Ryan Ronco, County Clerk-Recorder-Registrar of Voters

 The Placer County Elections Office has now entered the post-election ballot counting and auditing period known as the canvass.
 Below is a timeline of events for any candidates or public who are interested in observing our activities.

-Friday, June 10 – assuming we finish the tasks outlined above, we can then return to counting all the remaining eligible vote by mail ballots.
+Friday, November 11 (Veterans Day) – assuming we finish the tasks outlined above, we can then return to counting all the remaining eligible vote by mail ballots.
 Our goal is to provide an update of the ballot count by the end of the business day for any ballots we were able to tally.